Secure Your Visa To Dream Country

 The visa officer will inform you about the decision during the interview, whether it’s successful or not.

-If they approve your visa, they will hand you a green paper saying it has been approved.
-If they refuse, they will give you a refusal letter with generic reasons for a visa refusal, it’s mostly a 214b refusal.
+If they approve your visa, they will hand you a green slip confirming approval.
+If they refuse, they will give you a refusal letter with generic reasons for the visa refusal, which is mostly a 214 (b) refusal.

 If you are approved, the visa officer will take your passport for further processing.
 Once processed, your passport will be delivered within 7 working days via VFS Global Dhaka.
 You will receive an email from the embassy when your passport is ready for delivery.

-There is also a case tracker website to track the application process.
+There is also a case-tracking website to monitor the application process.

 Remember, not all passports are processed with the same timeline.
-Some applications take extra time for verification and processing, so don’t panic.
-If you were truthful in the whole process, you will likely to receive your passport with a visa stamp, even if it’s delayed.
+Some applications take extra time to verify and process, so don’t panic.
+If you were truthful in the whole process, you will likely receive your passport with a visa stamp, even if it’s delayed.

 B1 or B2?
 Which One Should You Choose?